McLintock!: Plot

-The year is 1895.
-Cattle baron and town namesake George Washington "G.W."
-McLintock lives as a bachelor on his ranch on the Mesa Verde.
-His wife, Katherine, abandoned him with no explanation and became a socialite back East two years prior; his daughter, Rebecca "Becky" McLintock, is away finishing her college degree.
-In town, G.W. is disliked by bureaucrat Matt Douglas, Indian agent Agard, and Governor Cuthbert H. Humphrey.
-Despite this, he is a friend to many, including Sheriff Jeff Lord, general store owner Jake Birnbaum, and the local beggars and Comanche Indians.
+In 1895, Cattle baron and town namesake George Washington "G.W."
+McLintock lives on his Mesa Verde ranch.
+Two years earlier, his wife, Katherine, left with no explanation, moving back East to become a socialite.
+Their young adult daughter, Becky, is away at school.
+McLintock is disliked by town bureaucrat Matt Douglas, Indian agent Agard, and Governor Cuthbert H. Humphrey, but he is a friend to many, including Sheriff Jeff Lord, general store owner Jake Birnbaum, the local indigent, and Comanche Indians.

-While inspecting a shipment of cattle, G.W. warns a group of homesteaders that the Mesa Verde is unsuitable for farming; an earlier group of homesteaders tried, but failed because of insufficient rain for growing crops.
-Devlin "Dev" Warren, a young man with widowed mother Louise and sister Alice to support, asks G.W. for a job.
-G.W. initially refuses, but relents after Dev resorts to begging at the advice of aged drifter Bunny Dull.
-Dev then lashes out in disgust after having to beg for a job.
-However, G.W. still hires him and also hires Louise after tasting her cooking.
-G.W. then learns Katherine is in town seeking a divorce, which will give her a excuse to take Becky back East with her; hearing this, G.W. refuses.
-Katherine then decides to move back onto the ranch, and starts bossing everyone around, including Louise.
+McLintock encounters new homesteaders and warns them that the Mesa Verde is only suitable for catting ranching and too arid for farming.
+Earlier settlers failed due to scarce water sources.
+Devlin "Dev" Warren, a young settler who supports his widowed mother, Louise, and sister, Alice, asks McLintock for a job.
+McLintock does not want to hire a farmer, so aged drifter Bunny Dull urges Dev to try begging.
+Dev pleads for a job, then lashes out at being reduced to begging.
+McLintock admires his forthrightness and hires him and also Louise as a cook.
+Meanwhile, Katherine returns to seek a divorce.
+When McLintock refuses, she moves back onto the ranch and bosses everyone, including Louise.

-The Comanche, led by Running Buffalo, come into town to meet a train carrying their newly released chiefs; Sheriff Lord settles them near the homesteaders despite protests from Douglas.
-When homesteader Jones's daughter Millie wanders off with her suitor Ben Sage Jr., Douglas and the homesteaders assume the Comanche took her, and attempt to lynch Running Buffalo in retaliation.
-G.W. and his men try to defuse the situation, but a brawl ensues, with Katherine joining in on G.W.'s side.
+The Comanche, led by Running Buffalo, arrive in town to meet the train carrying their newly released chiefs.
+Sheriff Lord settles them near the homesteaders despite Douglas' protests.
+When homesteaders mistakenly believed the Comanche have kidnapped a young woman, they attempt to lynch Running Buffalo in retaliation.
+McLintock and his men try to defuse the situation, but a brawl ensues, with Katherine joining McLintock's side.

-The next day, Becky arrives home from college with a would-be suitor, Douglas' son "Junior".
-G.W. disapproves of Junior, so Katherine makes a show of approving to spite him.
-Also aboard Becky's train are four Comanche chiefs, one of whom is G.W.'s former enemy-turned-blood-brother Chief Puma.
-They have arrived for a hearing to determine if their people will be sent to a reservation in Fort Sill, Oklahoma.
-G.W. agrees to speak at the hearing on their behalf.
+Becky arrives home with would-be suitor, Matt Douglas, Jr. McLintock dislikes "Junior," so Katherine acts approvingly merely to spite him.
+Also aboard Becky's train are four Comanche chiefs, one who is McLintock's former enemy-turned-blood-brother, Chief Puma.
+They have arrived for a hearing to determine if their people will be relocated to a reservation in Fort Sill, Oklahoma.
+McLintock agrees to speak at the hearing on their behalf.